Brands on Par: Advertising on the Golf Course

 Promoting your business to golfers is a great strategy, as the old cliché “more business gets done on the golf course than the boardroom” is actually true in a lot of places.
 In fact, some of the most prominent business people and “influencers” in your community probably hit the links a few times per month.
 Let’s take a look at some ways to tap into this market.

 Golf events are expensive to produce, but to help cover the costs, most events have various sponsorship opportunities available.
 While attaining the naming rights for the whole event will be very expensive, it will put your company’s name on the minds of potentially thousands of people.
 If you don’t want to spend a huge dollar amount, smaller sponsorships can also be very effective.
-Putting your company’s name on an individual hole, donating your branded swag for the players’ gift bags, or providing the food and drink at the “19th Hole” are all good ways to get your brand recognized by the golfers in your area.
+Putting your company’s name on an individual hole, donating your branded swag like custom golf shirts for the players’ gift bags, or providing the food and drink at the “19th Hole” are all good ways to get your brand recognized by the golfers in your area.

 Golf is an expensive hobby and requires a vast amount of equipment just to get started.
 Adding your logo to items that golfers will use daily is a great way to keep your brand in their minds every time they hit the fairway.
 These items range from very economical, such as t-shirts and hand towels, to premium, such as jackets and equipment bags.
 In the middle, there are also moderately priced, such as golf balls, polo shirts, and hats.
 Whichever equipment you choose will resonate with potential customers that will see your logo every time they are on the course.